 That humble beginning has led to the development and implementation of several programs all centered on Patient Navigation and Mobile Integrated Healthcare:

-"EMS Loyalty" Program - Patients who use 9-1-1 15 or more times in 90 days are enrolled.
+"EMS Loyalty" Program - Patients who use 9-1-1 15 or more times in 90 days, or are referred into the program by ED case managers due to high ED utilization, are enrolled.
 MedStar's Mobile Health Providers (MHPs) conduct regular home visits, connect the patients to available resources and teach the patients how to better manage their own healthcare.
 Typical enrollment is 30-90 days.
+Since July 2009, 146 patients with 1 year pre and 1 year post enrollment data have reduced ambulance transports to the emergency department by 1,893.
+This reduction has saved $808,000 in healthcare expenditures for just the ambulance transport component ($5,536 per enrolled patient).

-CHF Readmission Avoidance - CHF patients at risk for a 30-day readmission are referred to MedStar by the patient's Case Manager or PCP.
+Readmission Avoidance - Patients at risk for a 30-day readmission are referred to MedStar by the patient's Case Manager or PCP.
 MedStar conducts a series of home visits to educate the patient and family on appropriate care management and loops the patient to their PCP.
 If the patient needs intervention, the MedStar MHP may coordinate in-home diuresis with the patient's PCP, along with a follow-up PCP appointment.
+Since October 2013, 49 patients who had a prior 30-day readmission AND the referring agency felt would have a 30-day readmission have been referred into the program.
+Of those, only 8 had a 30-day readmission, a 83.7% reduction in readmissions for this high-risk readmission cohort.

-Observation Admission Avoidance - Working with our local ACO, patients who may be admitted to 23 hour observation status may instead be referred by the ED physician to the MedStar CHP program.
+Observation Admission Avoidance - Working with our local ACO, patients who may be admitted to ED observation status may instead be referred by the ED physician to the MedStar MIH program.
 The MHP provides an overnight visit to do an in-home assessment and coordinate the transition of care back to the patient's PCP the next day.
+Through February 2015, 128 patients have been enrolled in this program and 125 of them have had no ED visit prior to their PCP follow-up appointment.

 The goal of the Mobile Healthcare Program is to meet the Institute for Healthcare Improvement's Triple Aim: